dino-/plutus-playground-systemd/README.md

 Starting the `plutus-playground` service will take some time, especially the first time and after `nix-build`, even though the systemd status says it's started.
-You can use the journalctl to keep an eye on it.
+You can use the journal to keep an eye on it.

     journalctl --user -u plutus-playground -f